 Bathrooms are assigned 1 to 2 tentalows per “stall“.
 It’s not en-suite but if you’re only staying here 1 or 2 nights so it shouldn’t really matter.
 It’s also located directly on the beach and a great location to be able to explore West Maui and still be able to grab dinner in Lahaina Town at night without having to drive far.

 Wai’anapanapa State Park

 Wai’anapanapa State Park is located about 10 minutes before Hana town.
-You can rent out a campsite if you have your own gear or you can rent out a cabin.
+You can rent out a campsite if you have your own gear or you can rent out a cabin at Waianapanapa.

 Its a beautiful location perched above the gorgeous black sand beach.
 There are trails, caves and blowholes to explore that will consume your day.